 As chief executive of the CIPD, Peter is the only executive member of the CIPD Board and is responsible for the strategic development and operational management of the CIPD, within the framework agreed by the Board.

 Peter writes and speaks widely on the development of HR, the future of work, and the key issues of leadership, culture and organisation, people and skills.
 He is a Fellow of the CIPD, a Fellow of AHRI (the Australian HR Institute) and the Academy of Social Sciences.
 He’s also a Companion of the Institute of Leadership and Management, the Chartered Management Institute, and the British Academy of Management.
 Peter is a visiting Professor at the University of Lancaster and sits on the Advisory Board for the University of Bath Management School.
-He holds honorary doctorates from Bath University and Kingston University.
+He holds honorary doctorates from Bath University, Kingston University, and Birmingham City University.

 Prior to joining the CIPD in July 2012, he was Chairman of the Institute of Leadership and Management and a member of the Council of City&Guilds.
 Up until 2009 he had a long career at Accenture holding various leadership positions and culminating in a seven year spell as Global Managing Director, leading the firm’s human capital and organisation consulting practice.